dcat-admin/docs/en-2.x/model-grid.md

 }
 ```

-Other queries can be found in the `eloquent` query.
+Other query methods can be found in the `eloquent` query method

 ### Modify display output (display)